robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 Moreover, Israel is mad about the Iran nuclear supposedly-war plan and might attack with tactical nuclear bombs because of the **only** more powerful alternative to GBU-57 which failed to destroy the underground facility but just drilling holes.
 In fact, no terrain depression has been noticed but just dust on the surface.

+[!INFO]
-- 2025-06-24 -- US Navy warships are firing top ballistic missile interceptors at an 'alarming rate,' admiral says.
-[Business Insider](https://www.businessinsider.com/us-warships-fire-top-missile-interceptors-alarming-rate-admiral-says-2025-6)
+2025-06-24 -- US Navy warships are firing top ballistic missile interceptors at an 'alarming rate,' admiral says.
+Since last year, US warships have repeatedly fired SM-3 interceptors to defend Israel from Iranian missiles.
+These are assets the US would need in a high-end fight.
+The SM-3 missile comes in multiple variants, which can cost from $10M up to $30M, according to the MDA.
+In October 2024, Tehran launched more than 180 ballistic missiles at Israel. -- Source: [Business Insider](https://www.businessinsider.com/us-warships-fire-top-missile-interceptors-alarming-rate-admiral-says-2025-6)
+[/INFO]

 In these twelves days of escalation Iran achieved three strategically victories beyond their own imagination despite the key men loss they have suffered: